findshrey/notes-app/README.md

 # Notes App
-A simple notes app to help you keep track of things.
+A simple notes app to help you keep track of things.<br>
+Saves data in local storage.
+Hosted with Netlify.

 ![demo](src/readme_images/demo.png?raw=true)